Schulich-Ignite/website/README.md

 ### About

 Everything that has to do with this page is under `content/about`.
-The title and subtitle can be changed in the `_index.md` file.
-The markdown content of this file will be used for the 'About the Team' paragraph.
+The contents of this page can be changed in the `_index.md` file.
+The markdown content of this file will be used for the text that appears before the team members are listed.

 Every file (excluding `_index.md`) inside the this folder will have team member card created for it.
 To add/edit team members, either add a new file here, or edit one.
 The format for the file is as follows: